iaretechnician/barebones-masterserver-wiki/Angusmf's-MSF-Tips!.md

 You may wish your players to start with certain default settings.
 For example, a default resolution, or to not display the resolution dialog, or even to change the .NET profile.
 When building from script, these are accessed through PlayerSettings.
 Here are some example settings:

+(note that _buildTargetGroup is a reference to a BuildTargetGroup that will be used when the player is built.
+Replace with your own reference.)

 `PlayerSettings.SetApiCompatibilityLevel(_buildTargetGroup, ApiCompatibilityLevel.NET_2_0_Subset);`

 `PlayerSettings.defaultIsFullScreen = false;`